Rational points on modular curves via maps to elliptic curves with rank zero: Description of algorithm

 where each $w_{i}$ is a power of either $S$ or $T$.
 Then

 We then use the transformation law

 with $w = w_{1} w_{2} \cdots w_{j-1}$.
 The new upper limit of integration is $i-1$, $i$, or $i+1$ and so we can compute an antiderivative of $f|w$ and evaluate this numerically at a complex number with imaginary part equal to $1$, which ensures fast convergence.
-These integrals are computed numerically and we choose our randomly generated matrices to be written as relatively short words in $S$ and $T$ of length $\leq 50$.
 The availability of Fourier expansions at all cusps greatly simplifies these period computations, in contrast to the method used by Cremona for $\Gamma_{0}(N)$ in \cite[Sections 2.10-2.12]{Cremona-alg}.
+The power series precision chosen at the start of the computation ensures that these period computations are accurate to the desired amount of decimal precision.

 \begin{step} Compute the period lattice for each $f$. \end{step}